Introduction

 trueform is a C++ library for real-time geometric processing.
-Spatial queries, mesh booleans, isocontours, topology — at interactive speed on million-polygon meshes.
+Mesh booleans, registration, remeshing and queries — at interactive speed on million-polygon meshes.
 Robust to non-manifold flaps, inconsistent winding, and pipeline artifacts.
-Algorithms with formal guarantees.
 Header-only; works directly on your data with zero-copy views.

-Interactive mesh booleans, collisions, isobands and more.
+Interactive mesh booleans, registration, isobands, and more.
 No install needed.

 You control the complexity.
 Simple code just works.
 Algorithms compute what they need internally.
 In performance-critical paths, precompute structures and tag them.
 The compiler detects and reuses them.